Michaella1982/music-app-liftoff1/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-# music-app-liftoff1

-## Outline
+# Outline

-I set out to create a mock social networking/logging app.
+<p>I set out to create a mock social networking/logging app.
 It will allow users to track their collections and purchases, to create, edit and remove posts/collection listings, and to be able to review and edit user information.
-This application will be beneficial for anyone who wants to keep track of and/or sell their record collections.
+This application will be beneficial for anyone who wants to keep track of and/or sell their record collections.</p>

-## Features
+# Features

 <li>
   <ul>Create a userID, and password</ul>
   <ul>Create a forgot password/edit password capability</ul>